department-of-veterans-affairs/va.gov-team/products/ask-va/design/Similarities and differences between categories.md

 ### `Education benefits and work study` aka "I'm Different" 👽

+The `Education benefits and work study` category is the most unique.
+First off, it forks depending on whether `Topic` = `Veteran Readiness and Employment` or `Topic` = [all other topics].

+If `Topic` = `Veteran Readiness and Employment`, then it will

-The `Education benefits and work study` category is the most unique. **The Vanilla Flow** forks into four sections, based on whether a submitter is asking:
+**The Vanilla Flow** forks into four sections, based on whether a submitter is asking:
 - a general question
 - about me, the Veteran
 - for the dependent of a Veteran
 - on behalf of a Veteran

 But the `Education benefits and work study` category does not follow this pattern.
-Instead, it asks
+Instead, it asks the submitters relationship to the Veteran in order to determine whether it's a business or personal relationship.
 - For most topics (besides `Veteran Readiness and Employment`) in this category, there is no

 Review this category here: